Wednesday, May 20 – Touring with A(l)titude

 Thursday, May 14 – First day in Lima

 So we arrived a bit early this morning at the airport, just before 7:00am.
 Surprisingly, we both slept well on the plane.
 That’s almost never happened to me.
 As usual (1) we were met at the airport after clearing passport control and customs and escorted to the Milaflores Park Hotel, in the suburb of Milaflores, Lima.
-Not surprisingly, our room was not ready (it was only about 8:30), but the our escort wrangled the reception desk into giving us a temporary room to use until our room was ready.
+Not surprisingly, our room was not ready (it was only about 8:30), but our travel agent had arranged to have a temporary room to use until our room was ready.

 Miraflores Park Hotel, May 2026